 A Qualified Distribution refers to a distribution (withdrawal) from an account that meets certain criteria so that it is not subject to early withdrawal penalties or, in some cases, taxation.

 For a Roth IRA, a distribution is qualified if:

-- The distribution is made at least five years after the first contribution to any Roth IRA of the account holder.
+- The account has been open for at least five years.
 This five-year period begins on the first day of the tax year for which the contribution was made.